jiacraft/shortenurl/README.md

 #######################################################################################
-  A Spring boot based application, offer shorten URL service, can be containized as standard Docker image
+  - A Spring boot based application, offer shorten URL service, can be containized as standard Docker image
+  - Cache: Service APIs is cache enabled, but for this demo project, we do not use a specific caching library.
+The cache store by Spring default is ConcurrentHashMap
+  - Data Repository: Shorten URL and their original URL are stored in two ConcurrentHashMap
+  - Limitations: current cache and data repository supports single Server instance scenarios.
+    To support distributed multi server instance, need to add centrolized DATA storages (AWS RDS.
+Dynamos DB, etc).
+For distributed cache, the service could integrate with distributed cache service (MEMCACHE, for example)
 #######################################################################################